googleapis/synthtool/README.md

 2FA is required to clone a private repo.

 * **Using SSH:** Before running Synthtool, set the environment variable `AUTOSYNTH_USE_SSH` to `true`.
 The repo will be cloned using SSH.
 * **Using HTTPS:** Generate a [GitHub Personal Access Token](https://github.com/settings/tokens) with scope `repo`.
-Run Synthtool.
-When GitHub prompts for your GitHub password, provide the access token.
+Run synthtool.
+When GitHub prompts for your GitHub password, provide the access token instead.
 ```
 synthtool > Cloning googleapis-private.
 Username for 'https://github.com': busunkim96